NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 }
 ```

 _(Yes, we are not reacting to initialState prop change which is considered an anti pattern in react world, but the idea of this example is to portrait the concepts which makes ssr work, not developing a production ready code.
-Also, initialState should be inmutable, so, taking that precondition there should be no problem)._
+Also, initialState should be inmutable, so, taking that precondition here should not be a problem)._

-The parent component should also pass the initial state:
+The parent component, also, has to pass the initial state:

 ```js
 const App = ({ initialState }) => (